denispelli/CriticalSpacing/README.md

 * A 10 m measuring tape (or laser) to measure the viewing distance.
 * A printed copy of the relevant alphabet page that you select from the CriticalSpacing/pdf/ folder.

-> Copyright 2016, Denis Pelli, denis.pelli@nyu.edu
+&copy; Copyright 2016 Denis Pelli, denis.pelli@nyu.edu